.NET HELP

 VB C#

-In this instance, PDF jobs with varying associated priority is queued up in the priority queue (pdfTaskQueue) by the PdfGenerator class.
+In this instance, PDF jobs with varying associated priorities are queued up in the priority queue (pdfTaskQueue) by the PdfGenerator class.
 Higher priority jobs are processed first thanks to the PriorityQueue.
-We are using the Enqueue method help us to add the element to the priority queue.
+We use the Enqueue method to add the element to the priority queue.
 We can also use the Dequeue method to remove and retrieve the highest priority values.
 We can use the peek method to view the highest priority without removing the item.

 C# Priority Queue (How It Works For Developers): Figure 1